prometheusresearch-archive/react-stylesheet/README.md

 The `<style>` element is attached only at least one of the corresponding styled DOM components are mounted into the DOM.

-## States for styled DOM components
+## Variants for styled DOM components

 Styled DOM components are allowed to have variants: